An Introduction to Shamanism

 To find out more, explore the articles by Chris below

-Here is a bird that demonstrates a mastery of invisibility, yet also teaches the power of sharing your story – especially when it brings forth what is normally kept in the dark.
+Here is a bird that demonstrates a mastery of invisibility, yet also teaches the power of sharing what is in the dark.

 Learn from the jaguar to trust your journey into the mystery, embracing mortality in order to live your life fully.

 The journey from your head to your heart can be a long one.
-Our hearts know the deep joy of just being alive, but as we live, fear can confuse us.
-Find out how the swallow guides you home to the truth of who you are.
+Our hearts know the deep joy of just being alive, but fear can confuse us.

 What does it mean to walk the path of the Lone Wolf?
-Find out more about leaving behind the world that you know, being willing to take a risk, and set out into the unknown in order to find yourself, your power, your true destiny, your true family.
+Find out more about leaving behind the world that you know, being willing to take a risk, and set out into the unknown in order to find yourself, your power, your true destiny.